tazlambert/coherence-distributed/tutorial/create.wls.data.cache.md

-# How to Configure WebLogic-Coherence Cluster to Store Data Cache
+# How to Configure WebLogic-Coherence Cluster for Replicated/Distributed Cache

 ## Pre-requisite